10 Reasons To Teach Coding For Kids

 Whatever the reason we code, whether to develop an application, a game, or simply to solve a problem, the process always requires a lot of imagination and creativity: to implement a solution to a problem, to improve a rendering, or to make a computer perform specific tasks.
 A computer program is like an invention of the mind; but unlike a craftsman who needs raw material to create a work, a programmer just needs neurons and inspiration.

-Argument #7: Learning coding increases the chances of finding a job later
+#7.
+Learning to code increases the chances of finding a job later

 One argument we often hear, especially in the USA, is that people should learn to code to find a job.
 The explanation is straightforward: as the job market is increasingly demanding software development skills (an estimated 2 million IT jobs in the US by 2020), learning how to code remains one of the ways to acquire these skills.

-Argument #8: Coding is a literacy to understand our increasingly computational world
+#8.
+Coding is a literacy to understand our computational world

 In the world we live in, it is essential to understand how software can manipulate our behavior, violate our privacy, and violate our rights.
 The CSForAll consortium, which emerged from Obama’s initiative in 2016, makes a similar argument in seeking to empower young people to “create businesses in the digital economy,” not to just be consumers, but to be active citizens in an increasingly technological world.